Kereita

 Kereita is a settlement in Kenya's Central Province.

-A Few kilometers from Kimende Town, into the Kereita Village, is a Forest maintained by Kijabe Environment Volunteers (KENVO).
+A Few kilometers from Kimende Town, Lari Sub-County, Kiambu County off the A104, Nakuru-Nairobi Highway, into the Kimende Town, is a Forest maintained by Kijabe Environment Volunteers (KENVO).
 One can find trails into the forest as well as a Waterfall.
 Unexploited by humans, and not much of tourists flow, it is very serene and pristine.
 There are lot of Trees with medicinal value and more than 200 species of Birds.
 It is definitely a haven for Bird-watchers.

 History

 The province is inhabited by the Kikuyu speaking community who are part of the Kenya Eastern Bantu.